Author: Oke Iroegbu

 • 8 August: Birthday Wish

-Birthdays are rare They come once in a year Unique Birthday: A set of Eights!
-Ah, it’s today.
-8th day of 8th month of the year 2020.
-I usually write poems or stories to celebrate but this year’s birthday is unique.
-So instead of a poem I’ll muse about the actual numbers that made my…
+Birthdays are rare They come once a year Unique Birthday: A set of Eights!
+Ah, it’s today—the 8th day of the 8th month of the year 2020.
+I usually write poems or stories to celebrate, but this year’s birthday is unique.
+So instead of a poem, I’ll muse about the actual numbers that made my…

 • Muse: Nature’s Circus